 Washington wanted to attack New York, the center of British power, and then head south.

 Rochambeau wanted no part of that plan.
-He thought the British were too dug in the city, he didn’t have enough forces and he doubted whether the deep-drafted French ships could cross the shallow bar at the entrance of New York Harbor.
+He thought the British had dug in too much in the city.
+He also didn’t have enough forces and he doubted whether the deep-drafted French ships could cross the shallow bar at the entrance of New York Harbor.

-But Rochambeau was able to compromise, and he was willing to work with Washington.
+But Rochambeau could compromise, and he was willing to work with Washington.

 They agreed on a tentative plan to attack the British in New York and then head south.
 But – undoubtedly at Rochambeau’s urging – they left the possibility open of simply marching south and meeting the French fleet in the Chesapeake Bay.